gtorres777/eks_rds_terraform/README.md

 ├── policies: all policies created for the project
 │   ├── assume_eks_cluster_role_policy.json
 │   └── assume_eks_worker_nodes_role_policy.json
-├── backend.tf: s3 backend configured to store terraform state files and dynamodb configured to lock state ├── main.tf: main set of configuration for all the modules used ├── providers.tf: providers configured for the terraform project ├── variables.tf: variables defined that will be used inside terraform templates
+├── backend.tf: s3 backend configured to store terraform state files and DynamoDB configured to lock state ├── main.tf: main set of configuration for all the modules used ├── providers.tf: providers configured for the terraform project ├── variables.tf: variables defined that will be used inside terraform templates